tudo-astroparticlephysics/PROPOSAL/README.md

 This software may be modified and distributed under the terms of a modified LGPL License.
 See the LICENSE for details of the LGPL License.

-Modifcations of the LGPL [License](https://github.com/tudo-astroparticlephysics/PROPOSAL/blob/master/LICENSE.md):
+Modifications of the LGPL [License](https://github.com/tudo-astroparticlephysics/PROPOSAL/blob/master/LICENSE.md):

 1. The user shall acknowledge the use of PROPOSAL by citing the following reference: